feathersjs/docs/guides/basics/generator.md

 ## What's next?

-In this chapter we installed the Feathers CLI and scaffolded a new Feathers application.
+In this chapter we installed the Feathers CLI, scaffolded a new Feathers application and learned how it splits things up into separate files.
 In [the next chapter](./services.md) we will learn more about Feathers services and databases.